russell-parrott/AI-Governance-Reference/README.md

 # AI Governance Reference

-A plain-English reference library explaining AI governance, automated decision-making accountability, and the evidence structures regulators, investigators and courts rely on when automated systems are examined.
+AI Governance Reference is a plain-English reference library explaining the concepts, obligations and evidence structures that matter when organisations use AI and automated decision-making systems.
+It is designed for organisations, investigators, regulators, lawyers and others who need to understand how accountability is established, tested and challenged in practice.

+The Reference is organised around five core governance questions: what the system is, who is responsible for it, how it is controlled, what records exist, and what legal obligations apply.
+Supporting sections extend that structure across legal frameworks, jurisdictions, governance tests, common governance failures and the institutional roles involved when automated decisions are examined.

+The entire Reference is fully searchable.
+Entries can be located by title or by related keywords, allowing readers to find concepts even when different terminology is used.
+Entries are also interlinked, enabling readers to move easily between related governance concepts, legal obligations and system properties.

 **[→ Read the full reference](https://russell-parrott.github.io/AI-Governance-Reference)**